Aliases for PER2 Gene

 GeneCards Summary for PER2 Gene

-PER2 (Period Circadian Clock 2) is a Protein Coding gene.
-Diseases associated with PER2 include advanced sleep phase syndrome, familial, 1 and advanced sleep phase syndrome.
-Among its related pathways are Circadian Clock and Circadian Clock.
-GO annotations related to this gene include signal transducer activity and protein binding transcription factor activity.
-An important paralog of this gene is PER3.
+PER2 (Period Circadian Regulator 2) is a Protein Coding gene.
+Diseases associated with PER2 include Advanced Sleep Phase Syndrome, Familial, 1 and Advanced Sleep Phase Syndrome.
+Among its related pathways are Transcriptional misregulation in cancer and Endometrial cancer.
+Gene Ontology (GO) annotations related to this gene include transcription factor binding and transcription coactivator activity.
+An important paralog of this gene is PER1.